Siddharth-R1/ChattoChatbot/README.md

-This is a simple chatbot project implemented in Python.
+This is a simple college chatbot project implemented in Python.

 ## Installation